-The use of actual values of real GDP to measure growth can give misleading results.
-Here, an economy's potential output (shown in green) grows at a steady rate of 2.5% per year, with actual values of real GDP fluctuating about that trend.
-If we measure growth in the first 10 years as the annual rate of change between beginning and ending values of real GDP, we get a growth rate of 3.5%.
+ending values of real GDP, we get a growth rate of 4.6%.
 The rate for the second decade is 0.5%.
 Growth estimates based on changes in real GDP are affected by cyclical changes that do not represent economic growth.

-noticeable.
+Suppose two economies with equal populations start out at the same level of real GDP but grow at different rates.
+Economy A grows at a rate of 3.5%, and Economy B grows at a rate of 2.4%.
+After a year, the difference in real GDP will hardly be noticeable.
 After a decade, however, real GDP in Economy A will be 11% greater than in Economy B. Over longer periods, the difference will be more dramatic.
 After 100 years, for example, income in Economy A will be nearly three times as great as in Economy B. If population growth in the two countries has been the same, the people of Economy A will have a far higher standard of living than those in Economy B. The difference in real GDP per person will be roughly equivalent to the difference that exists today between Great Britain and Mexico.